provable-things/ptokens.js-v1/packages/ptokens-deposit-address/README.md

 # ptokens-deposit-address

-Module for generate a deposit address
+Module to generate a deposit address

 &nbsp;